matt-manes/hassle/README.md

   -s, --sync            Pull from github, then push current commit to repo.
   -dv, --dependency_versions
                         Include version specifiers for dependencies in pyproject.toml.
-  -up UPDATE, --update UPDATE
+  -up {major,minor,patch}, --update {major,minor,patch}
-                        Excpects one argument: "major", "minor", or "patch".
-Passing "-up minor" is equivalent to passing the cli string: "-b -t -i -iv minor -uc -ca build -s".
+                        Expects one argument: "major", "minor", or "patch".
+Passing "-up minor" is equivalent to passing "--build --tag_version --increment_version minor --update_changelog --commit_all build --sync".
 To publish the updated package, the -p/--publish switch needs to be added to the cli input.
+To install the updated package, the -i/--install switch also needs to be added.
+  -st, --skip_tests     Don't run tests when using the -b/--build command.
+  -ip, --is_published   Check that the version number in `pyproject.toml` and `pypi.org/project/{project_name}` agree.
 </pre>